d34dl0ck/dum/README.md

 ### What is this repository for? ###

-* DUM relies on different set of data:
+DUM relies on different set of data:
-+ Windows Update service data of specific machine
+* Windows Update service data of specific machine
-+ WSUS deployment data
+* WSUS deployment data
-+ May be any other in the future
+* May be any other in the future

 So as this project is a pet-project, the author will try to use such patterns and principles like:
 * Clean architecture
 * Domain-Driven Development
 * Microservices
 * CQRS
+* SOLID
+* GRASP

 The practical scenarios that system should support are displayed at the following diagram: